Reconstructing PTA measurements via early seeding of supermassive black holes

-As previously discussed, only a fraction of dark matter halos might house a central black hole.
-Additionally, the merger of two halos might not result in the merger of their central black holes over some finite-time period.
-Let $p_{\rm occ}(m|M) dM$ be the probability that a black hole with mass $m$ occupies a halo with mass within the range $[M,M+dM]$ and $p_{\rm merg}(m_1, m_2, \tau)$ the probability that the merger of two halos with mass $M_1, M_2$ results in the merger of their central black holes with mass $m_1, m_2$, with a delay time $\tau$.
-The resulting comoving black hole merger rate density $R_{\rm BH}$ can be estimated as
+Only a fraction of dark matter halos host central black holes, and halo mergers need not promptly lead to BH coalescence.
+Let $p_{\rm occ}(m|M)\,dM$ denote the probability that a BH of mass $m$ resides in a halo of mass $[M,M+dM]$, and $p_{\rm merg}(m_1,m_2,\tau)$ the probability that a halo merger produces a BH merger with component masses $m_1,m_2$ after a delay $\tau$.
+The comoving BH merger rate density is then \begin{widetext}

-where $t_i$ is the time when halos are first allowed to merge and $\tau =t - t'$ is the delay time between the merger of the halos and their central black holes.
-The integration over $t'$ ensures that we consider black holes that merge at time $t$ due to all previous halo mergers and that over $M_1, M_2$ ensures that all possible combinations of halo masses that can house black holes with masses $m_1, m_2$ are considered.

-For a given seed mass ($m_{\rm seed}$) the BH-halo mass relation provides a redshift dependent one to one mapping between $m$ and $M$.
-Using this, and a change of variables, one can recast the central black hole merger rate density $R_{\rm BH}$ as:

-Above, $p_{{\rm merg}}(\tau)$ remains a free parameter in our calculation and will depend on how efficiently the central black holes harden their orbit post-halo merger which is an unsettled issue (e.g., the final parsec problem, \citealt{Milosavljevic:2003}).
-Studies suggest that the SMBH mergers can be swift, taking $\mathcal{O}(10)$ Myr post galaxy merger in dense astrophysical environments~\citep{Khan_2016}.
-Conversely, mergers could take multi giga-years when environmental effects are weak~\citep{Kelley_2016, Tremmel_2018}.
-On the other hand, a delay time $\mathcal{O}(10)$ Gyr would also imply that SMBHs would seldom inspiral into the PTA band and thus may not be responsible for the detected PTA signal.
-As we make the assumption that the latter is not the case, here we sample $\tau$ from a log-normal distribution with a mean merger time of $\tau_0 = 1 \text{ Gyr} ,5$ Gyr respectively and $\sigma_\tau = 0.5$ dex (see \citealt{Fang_2023} for a similar finding based on mock LISA dataset).
-Eq.~\eqref{eq:R_BH} is then integrated using Monte Carlo approach of importance sampling.

-Fig.~\ref{fig:BH merger rate} demonstrates the merger rate of SMBHs resulting from such an analysis.
-One can see that the peak of the SMBH merger rate depends on the underlying masses of SMBH with more massive binaries experiencing a delayed merger peak.
-Moreover, this peak is shifted to further lower redshifts for larger values of mean merger delay time.
-We later show (see Section~\ref{sec:GW spectrum}, Fig.~\ref{fig:Omega_GW}) that it is the binaries with $m_1 + m_2 \geq 10^9 M_\odot$ that produce the strongest PTA signal (cf. \citealt{NANOGrav:2023gor, EPTA, Ellis:2023owy}).
-As such one can conclude that most PTA featuring early seeded binaries should experience mergers at relatively lower values of $z$.